sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_summit_hackathon_2024/partner_snowflake_summit_hackathon_2024.md

 ```plaintext
 ([FY23 Forecasts] - [FY23 Targets]) / [FY23 Targets]
 ```

+Rename the new column to `Forecast vs Target`.

 Your map configuration should look like this now:

 <img src="assets/fa3.png" width="800"/>

-The manager in Austria tells you she's cutting her forecast down to $10k because there was a strike at one of the factories.
+The manager in France tells you she's cutting her forecast down to $200k because there was a strike at one of the factories.

 Update the input table and see the map change.
 Wait, we are not able to enter new values into the Input Table?